ms32035/firefly-iii-client/docs/RecurrencesApi.md

 with firefly_iii_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = recurrences_api.RecurrencesApi(api_client)
-    id = 1 # int | The ID of the recurring transaction.
+    id = "123" # str | The ID of the recurring transaction.

     # example passing only required values which don't have defaults set
     try: